-Through organisations such as the AOC we work with local and national FE institutions to understand common challenges and solutions in the current and future upcoming educational landscape.
+Through organisations such as the Association of Colleges (AOC) we work with local and national FE institutions to understand common challenges and solutions in the current and future educational landscape.
 Collaboration with our West London Universities Partnership (which convenes Vice-chancellors) and West London FE College Principals Group is strong.
 Since 2021 WLA and WLB have supported the two groups coming together to establish four FE/HE working groups and three Mayoral Skills Academy Hubs in the priority sectors of Health and Social Care, Green, and Creative (Film/Screen) skills.
 This building of sector-based skills networks has allowed significantly increased strategic collaboration between local authorities/intermediaries and training providers.
-This has enabled us to work on a combination of longer-term systemic change (e.g. improved curricula), more immediate outcomes (e.g. short, sector-focused pre-employment training leading directly to work, a West London Progression Agreement, sharing best-practice across sectors), and successful funding bids via the SRPs for LSIF monies for skills curriculum development across various sectors.
+This has enabled us to work on a combination of longer-term systemic change (e.g. improved curricula), more immediate outcomes (e.g. short, sector-focused preemployment training leading directly to work, a West London Progression Agreement, sharing best-practice across sectors), and successful funding bids via the SRPs for Local Skills Improvement Fund (LSIF) monies for skills curriculum development across various sectors.